voidful/Codec-SUPERB/README.md

 ## Introduction

-Codec-SUPERB sets a new benchmark in evaluating audio codec models, providing a rigorous and transparent framework for assessing performance across a range of speech processing tasks.
+Codec-SUPERB sets a new benchmark in evaluating sound codec models, providing a rigorous and transparent framework for assessing performance across a range of speech processing tasks.
 Our goal is to foster innovation and set new standards in audio quality and processing efficiency.